ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/03-set-up-local-environment.md

 <br>

-### Setup for Windows users
+### Setup for Windows and Linux users

-1. First set up [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install).
+1. For Windows users, first set up the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install).
 This will make the process much easier and allow you to use the commands below within the WSL environment.

 2. **Install the Ruby packages** including Bundler, rake and the Ruby development package for building native extensions.
 For Ubuntu, this can be done with:
 ```shell
 apt install ruby-dev ruby-bundler rake zlib1g-dev make gcc g++
 ```

-3. **Navigate to the publishing source**: Change your working directory to the root of your Jekyll site (typically named `docs`):
+3. **Navigate to the publishing source**: Change your working directory to the root of your Jekyll site (named `docs`):
 ```shell
   cd path/to/your/docs
 ```